rozek/webapp-tinkerer/README.md

 The initial version of WAT is the absolutely "minimal viable product" the author could think of - usable to develop (yet very simple) web applications, but lacking many features users would normally expect.
 These features are planned to be integrated until end of July 2022:

+* test on multiple platforms and browsers (Chrome, Firefox, Safari)
 * full support for mobile and touch devices, including convertibles (still requires some tweaks)
 * test on [Electron](https://www.electronjs.org/) and [NW.js](https://nwjs.io/) with internal dialogs
 * Undo/Redo